PoliticalGraveyard.com

 Lockwood, Ezra — of Westchester County, N.Y.
 Member of New York state assembly from Westchester County, 1805-06.
 Burial location unknown.

 Lockwood, Fred — of Hannibal, Oswego County, N.Y.
-Prohibition candidate for Presidential Elector for New York, 1920.
+Candidate for Presidential Elector for New York.
 Burial location unknown.

 Lockwood, Fred — of Gering, Scotts Bluff County, Neb.
 Republican.
-Alternate delegate to Republican National Convention from Nebraska, 1972.
-Still living as of 1972.
+Delegate to Republican National Convention from Nebraska, 1972 (alternate), 1992.
+Still living as of 1992.

 Lockwood, Frederick — of Greenwich, Fairfield County, Conn.
 Member of Connecticut state house of representatives from Greenwich, 1835-37.
 Burial location unknown.